tc39/proposal-decorators/README.md

 - field: An object with three properties (each individually optional):
     - `get`: A function of the same form as the `get` property of the first argument
     - `set`: Ditto, for `set`
-    - `initialize`: A function called with the same arguments as `set`, which returns a value which is used for the initializing set of the variable.
-This is called when initially setting the underlying storage based on the field initializer or method definition.
-This method shouldn't call the `set` input, as that would trigger an error.
-If `initialize` isn't provided, `set` is not called, and the underlying storage is written directly.
-This way, `set` can count on the field already existing, and doesn't need to separately track that.
-- Init method: An object with the properties
-    - `method`: A function to replace the method
-    - `initialize`: A function with no arguments, whose return value is ignored, which is called with the newly constructed object as the receiver.

 ### 3. Applying decorators